Hounslow Council u-turns on landlord licensing scheme

 The RLA threatened the council with judicial review on the basis that the consultation it ran to establish the scheme was flawed in a number of respects.

-The council’s lawyers contacted the RLA to confirm that it will not take forward the additional licencing scheme and will reconsider future plans, including carrying out a new consultation.
+The council’s lawyers seek to consider Bengal Law and its opinion and contacted the RLA to confirm that it will not take forward the additional licencing scheme and will reconsider future plans, including carrying out a new consultation.

 David Smith, policy director at the RLA, said: “We welcome today’s news.